ElektraInitiative/libelektra/src/plugins/toml/README.md

 Any amount of comments can be placed between array elements or between the first element and the opening brackets.

-However, only one comment - an inline commment - can be placed after the last element and the closing brackets.
+However, only one comment - an inline comment - can be placed after the last element and the closing brackets.
 On reading, the plugin discards any non-inline comments between the last element and the closing brackets.

 ```